PHOENIXCONTACT/MORYX-Framework/docs/articles/AbstractionLayer.md

 ## Products

-A [Product](xref:Moryx.AbstractionLayer.IProduct) or better a *product description* is used by a [ProductRecipes](xref:Moryx.AbstractionLayer.ProductRecipe) to provide a basic structure to produce an instance.
+A [ProductType](xref:Moryx.AbstractionLayer.Products.IProduct) or better a *product description* is used by a [ProductRecipes](xref:Moryx.AbstractionLayer.Recipes.ProductRecipe) to provide a basic structure to produce a [ProductInstance](xref:Moryx.AbstractionLayer.Products.ProductInstance)

 ## Recipes

-A [Recipe](xref:Moryx.AbstractionLayer.Recipe) is the base for all recipes which combines all needed data for a process.
+A [Recipe](xref:Moryx.AbstractionLayer.Recipes.Recipe) is the base for all recipes which combines all needed data for a process.

-A [ProductRecipe](xref:Moryx.AbstractionLayer.ProductRecipe) provides a basic structure to use a product for production cases.
+A [ProductRecipe](xref:Moryx.AbstractionLayer.Recipes.ProductRecipe) provides a basic structure to use a product for production cases.

-A [WorkplanRecipe](xref:Moryx.AbstractionLayer.WorkplanRecipe) provides a Workplan and a set of parameters to define all the [Activities](xref:Activities) needed for a Process.
+A [WorkplanRecipe](xref:Moryx.AbstractionLayer.Recipes.WorkplanRecipe) provides a Workplan and a set of parameters to define all the [Activities](xref:Activities) needed for a Process.

+A [ProductionRecipe](xref:Moryx.AbstractionLayer.Recipes.ProductionRecipe) is the combination of a `ProductRecipe` and `WorkplanRecipe`.

 ## Resources